Frequently Asked Questions

 Have a question about a property market metric we report on?
 Visit the Data Dictionary page to learn more.

-Section that answers common questions related to HtAG Analytics forecasts.
+The section that answers common questions related to HtAG Analytics forecasts.
 Click on the question titles below to expand the tiles and see the answers.

 Our predictive model leverages a machine learning algorithm to create long-term price trend.
 This model is regularly back-tested to determine the error rate, which helps identify market volatility and potential growth channels for future price increases.
-To access the error rate, simply enable the Expert View feature within the table sections on our dashboards.

 Please be aware that long-term trend projections should not be solely relied upon; while they are significant, they constitute just one of the many metrics that our ranking algorithm, the Relative Composite Score, incorporates for effectively classifying and comparing markets.

 We have developed this metric in the interest of transparency regarding the accuracy of reported data.
-High confidence is closely associated with the volume of sales recorded in a particular area.
+High confidence is closely associated with the volume of sales and rentals recorded in a particular area.
 In essence, the greater the number of sales, the higher the confidence level.

 Our growth rate cycle (GRC) graphs plot the YoY rate of change and not the actual typical price.
 The decreasing values on the graph that are above the 0 X-Axis (thick red line) indicate that the rate of growth will remain positive but significantly lower than the growth in the preceding years.